 Saturate is the perfect tool for adding some grit to an instrument or mix, either to transparently reduce the dynamic range, or to overdrive it and make it gel.
-Its psychoacoustic algorithm allows you to overdrive or clip individual sources, or entire mixes, in a way that allows them to continue to sound clear and pleasant - and without losing the fine detail that you do with other clippers.
+Its unique detail preservation algorithm allows you to overdrive or clip individual sources, or entire mixes, in a way that allows them to continue to sound clear and pleasant - and without losing the fine detail that you do with other clippers.
 This allows you to clip without clipping.

 Add up to 24 dB of overdrive without losing the fine detail from or audio source, or creating a “tubby” or muffled sound.
 Additionally, the SHAPE control allows you to smoothly morph between hard clipping and the mathematically smoothest curve possible.
 Use Saturate to overdrive individual tracks or your entire mix.